QuantEcon/lecture-source-jl/style.md

 f(i) = 2.0 * i^2
 x = f.(1:5) #Use broadcasting
 ```
-- Prefer `eachindex` to accessing the sizes of matrices.
+- Prefer `eachindex` to accessing the sizes of vectors.
 ```julia
 x = [1.0, 2.0, 5.0, 2.1]
 y = similar(x)